 This is a good-looking, comfortable car that has aged well, and I recognize that it has some needed maintenance.
 It is being sold “as is.”
 I don’t want to investigate or fix anything, and I already know that this lovely 13 year-old car is not perfect.
 Just come and see if you like the car and make an offer.
 I’ve loved this car, but she’s ready to move on.
 I am willing to look at your offer—just don’t be ridiculous.

-Blaze found a new home with a competent young mechanic sort in need of a red 5-speed with a stiff clutch and turbo, and we all lived happily ever after.
+Blaze found a new home with a competent young mechanic sort in need of a red 5-speed with turbo and a stiff clutch, and we all lived happily ever after.

 Humble Honda to the rescue